-Innovate Vancouver also offers professional recruiting (specializing in project management, technology, innovation, and healthcare) in addition to innovation training and leadership development services.
+Innovate Vancouver offers professional recruiting.
+They specialize in project management, technology, innovation, and healthcare.
+They also provide innovation training and leadership development services.

-Looking to take a candidate’s technical skills and coach them so they can hit the ground running as quickly as possible?
+Do you want to develop a candidate’s technical skills?
+Coach them so they can hit the ground running quickly.
 Contact Innovate Vancouver to get your company’s individualized quote for recruiting and leadership development services.

 A Four Stage Model to Support Workplace Diversity Innovation

 In order to remain an effective, ethical, sustainable, and dynamic business a model to support workplace diversity is sorely needed.
 In a previous article I discussed the core competencies, skills, and strengths available in the diverse workplace.
-These competencies include flexibility, dynamic generation of ideas, ability to meet the needs of a broader and culturally complex community, as well as a smaller customer attrition rate.
+These competencies include flexibility and dynamic generation of ideas.
+They also involve the ability to meet the needs of a broader and culturally complex community.
+Moreover, they contribute to a smaller customer attrition rate.
 When workplace diversity is supported in an environment that seeks human resources, structural, procedural, and social innovation everyone wins.

 Not all organizations have the same core competencies.
-As a result, the pursuit of realizing the benefits of workplace diversity may be out of reach for some until the organizational culture is better aligned with the individual and community cultures served.
+As a result, some may not realize the benefits of workplace diversity.
+This will be true until the organizational culture aligns better with the individual and community cultures served.

 Skill Profiles